Today I'm sharing a moist, beautiful, and delicious Boston Cream Pie from cake mix!

 - Top with thickened (but still soft) ganache and use a spoon or spatula to guide the chocolate ganache over the top and slightly down the sides of the cake.

-If you notice that your ganache is running too quickly down the side of the cake, just allow it to cool a bit longer before continuing to apply it.
+If you notice that the ganache glaze is running too quickly down the side of the cake, just allow it to cool a bit longer before continuing to apply it.

 You can also chill the cake to slow down the flow of the ganache.
 As you can see, my drips have a mind of their own, but I love the look!